MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/develop/universal-driver-scenarios.md

 # Universal Driver Scenarios

-This page shows you examples of universal driver installation scenarios.

-## What you will need

-The scenarios on this page show snippets from the [DCHU sample](https://github.com/Microsoft/Windows-driver-samples/tree/master/general/DCHU).
+This topic describes how the [DCHU universal driver sample](https://github.com/Microsoft/Windows-driver-samples/tree/master/general/DCHU) applies the DCHU design principles.
+You can use it as a model for your own universal driver package.

 If you would like a local copy of the sample repo, clone from [Windows-driver-samples](https://github.com/Microsoft/Windows-driver-samples).

+## Prerequisites

+Before you read this section, check out the requirements and best practices for universal drivers described in [Getting Started with Universal Windows drivers](getting-started-with-universal-drivers.md)

 ## Overview

 The DCHU sample provides example scenarios where two hardware partners, Contoso (OEM) and Fabrikam (IHV) are working together to create a Universal Windows Driver for a device in Contoso's upcoming system.
 The device in question is an [OSR USB FX2 learning kit](https://store.osr.com/product/osr-usb-fx2-learning-kit-v2/).
 In the past, Fabrikam would write a non-universal driver package that was customized to a specific Contoso product line, and then hand it to the OEM to handle servicing.
-The scenarios on this page demonstrate how they've worked together to create a Universal Windows Driver package compliant with the DCHU design principles.

-## Use extension INFs to componentize a driver package
+This resulted in significant maintenance overhead, so Fabrikam decides to refactor the code and create a universal driver instead.

+## Use only declarative sections and directives

 First, Fabrikam reviews the [list of INF sections and directives](../install/using-a-universal-inf-file.md#which-inf-sections-are-invalid-in-a-universal-inf-file) that are invalid in universal drivers.
 During this exercise, Fabrikam notices that they're using many of these sections and directives in their driver package.
 The biggest amount of incompliant code resides in their co-installer, which applies settings and files that depend on the target platform.

 This means that the driver package is larger than it could be, and it's harder to service the driver when a bug affects only a subset of the OEM systems that ship the driver.
 Also, most of the OEM-specific code is related to branding, so Fabrikam needs to update the driver package every time an OEM is added or a minor issue affects a subset of OEM systems.

+Fabrikam removes the non-universal sections and directives and uses the [InfVerif](../devtest/infverif.md) tool to verify that the new driver's INF file is universal.

+## Use extension INFs to componentize a driver package

-To simplify, Fabrikam separates customizations that are specific to OEM partners (such as Contoso) from the primary INF into an [extension INF](../install/using-an-extension-inf-file.md).
+Next, Fabrikam separates customizations that are specific to OEM partners (such as Contoso) from the primary INF into an [extension INF](../install/using-an-extension-inf-file.md).

 The following snippet, updated from [`osrfx2_DCHU_extension.inx`], specifies the `Extension` class and identifies Contoso as the provider since they will own the extension driver package: